designverse-ai/bun-healthy-ingredients/README.md

 All advisories are always displayed to the user regardless of level.

+## Development

 ### Error Handling

 If your `scan` function throws an error, it will be gracefully handled by Bun, but the installation process **will be cancelled** as a defensive precaution.

 ### Validation

-When fetching threat feeds over the network, use schema validation
-(e.g., Zod) to ensure data integrity.
+When fetching threat feeds over the network, use schema validation (e.g., Zod) to ensure data integrity.
 Invalid responses should fail immediately rather than silently returning empty advisories.